Written by Wendy, IBCLC.

 You will need a ruler or tape measure for this, one that measures in centimeters or millimeters.
 Here’s how to do it:

-• You will be measuring the base of your nipple, not your areola
+- You will be measuring the base of your nipple, not your areola

-• Place the ruler or tape measure at the base (bottom) of your nipple
+- Place the ruler or tape measure at the base (bottom) of your nipple

-• Measure vertically up to the top of your nipple
+- Measure vertically up to the top of your nipple

-• It’s easiest to take the measurement in millimeters, because that’s how most flanges are calibrated
+- It’s easiest to take the measurement in millimeters, because that’s how most flanges are calibrated

-• Measure each of your nipples separately because they may be different sizes
+- Measure each of your nipples separately because they may be different sizes

 After you have measured your nipples vertically from the base to the top, you will take this number and four millimeters.
 So that means:

-• If your nipple is 17 millimeters, you need a 21 millimeter flange
+- If your nipple is 17 millimeters, you need a 21 millimeter flange

-• If your nipple is 20 millimeters, you need a 24 millimeter flange
+- If your nipple is 20 millimeters, you need a 24 millimeter flange

-• If your nipple is 23 millimeters, you need a 27 millimeter flange
+- If your nipple is 23 millimeters, you need a 27 millimeter flange

-• If your nipple is 26 millimeters, you need a 30 millimeter flange
+- If your nipple is 26 millimeters, you need a 30 millimeter flange

-• If your nipple is 32 millimeters, you need a 36 millimeter flange
+- If your nipple is 32 millimeters, you need a 36 millimeter flange

-FLANGE SIZE CHANGES OVER TIME
+FLANGE SIZE CAN CHANGE OVER TIME

-Keep in mind, too, that your flange size will change over time.
+Keep in mind, too, that your flange size may change over time.
 It’s common for breastfeeding parents to need a larger flange size during the early months than later on.
 This is because your breasts tend to be larger due to engorgement, pregnancy weight gain, and higher milk supply.
 You may need to adjust your flange size as your body changes and your milk supply stabilizes or naturally decreases.
 Remember, too, that flange size may be different from one breast to another.

 TROUBLESHOOTING FLANGES AND PUMPING